mediocregopher/radix/README.md

 =====

 Radix is an asynchronous Redis client for Go.
-Radix was originally adapted from the Tideland-rdc redis client (http://code.google.com/p/tideland-rdc/) developed by Frank Mueller.
+Radix was originally forked from the Tideland-rdc redis client (http://code.google.com/p/tideland-rdc/) developed by Frank Mueller.

 ## Installation